aiven/devportal/docs/products/kafka/concepts/log-compaction.rst

     - 9

-When the segment file reaches a certain size of age, Kafka will create a new segment file.
+When the segment file reaches a certain size of age,  Apache Kafka will create a new segment file.
 This can be controlled by the following settings:

 -  ``segment.bytes`` : create a new segment when current segment becomes greater than this size.
 This setting can be set during topic creation and defaults to 1GB.